Edge-Center/terraform-provider-edgecenter/docs/data-sources/instanceV2.md

 page_title: "edgecenter_instanceV2 Data Source - edgecenter"
 subcategory: ""
 description: |-
   A cloud instance is a virtual machine in a cloud environment.
-Could be used with baremetal also.
+Could be used with baremetal too.
 ---

 # edgecenter_instanceV2 (Data Source)

 A cloud instance is a virtual machine in a cloud environment.
-Could be used with baremetal also.
+Could be used with baremetal too.

 ## Example Usage